Director & Principal Investigator

 Erica Kornblith, PhD is an Assistant Professor at UCSF in the Department of Psychiatry and a Staff Neuropsychologist at the San Francisco Veterans Affairs Medical Center.
 Her research focuses on rehabilitating executive function in Veterans with TBI and polytrauma, identifying factors that impact response to cognitive rehabilitation, and using technology to increase access to treatment.

-Yue Leng, PhD is an Assistant Professor at UCSF in the Department of Psychiatry.
+Yue Leng, PhD is an Associate Professor at UCSF in the Department of Psychiatry.
 Her research focuses on the epidemiology of sleep, particularly the relationship between sleep, cognition, and other health outcomes.

 Affiliated Junior Faculty

-Kaitlin Casaletto, PhD is an Assistant Professor at UCSF in the Department of Neurology.
+Kaitlin Casaletto, PhD is an Associate Professor at UCSF in the Department of Neurology.
 Dr. Casaletto’s work focuses on applying novel molecular fluid biomarkers to highlight relevant neurobiological pathways related to resilient aging.

 Krista Harrison, PhD is an Associate Professor at UCSF in the Division of Geriatrics, an Atlantic Senior Fellow for Equity in Brain Health at the Global Brain Health Institute, and affiliated with the Philip R. Lee Institute for Health Policy Studies.
 Her research focuses on improving systems of care for home-dwelling older adults with dementia and other serious illnesses.

-Lauren Hunt, PhD, RN, FNP is an Assistant Professor at UCSF in the Department of Physiological Nursing and an Atlantic Senior Fellow for Equity in Brain Health at the Global Brain Health Institute.
-Her research focuses on hospice and end-of-life care for older adults with dementia.
+Lauren Hunt, PhD, RN, FNP is an Associate Professor at UCSF in the Institute for Health Policy Studies.
+Her research focuses on understanding the geriatric palliative care needs and experiences of older adults with dementia across care settings.

 Matthew Growdon, MD, MPH is a geriatrician and Assistant Professor of Medicine in the University of California, San Francisco (UCSF) Division of Geriatrics.
 He is interested in health services research aimed at improving the quality of care for older adults with dementia and cognitive impairment, with an emphasis on improving prescribing practices in this population.